Lasering/scala-expect/README.md

 ## Core
 #### Advantages
-* Closer to the metal / The basis for the other flavors.
+* Closer to metal / basis for the other flavors.
 * Immutable and therefore thread-safe.
 * Most errors will be caught in compile time.